-Annex 5.
-Description of sub-frameworks referenced to the EstQF
+Annex 4.
+Description of sub-frameworks referenced to the EstQF --

-EstQF level EstQF level description General education framework VET framework Higher education framework Occupational qualifications framework Level 1 The owner of Est QF level 1 qualification: Has basic general knowledge; Has basic skills required to carry out simple tasks; Works or studies under direct supervision in a structured content.
-The graduate of study programme for students with moderate and severe learning disabilities: Is conscious of himself (me) and other people (me-us-others), is aware of these differences and of the possibilities of different cultures, distinguishes ownership (mine- foreign-shared); Has a positive attitude toward himself, his family, fellow people and homeland, follows rules to his abilities, and refrains from violence; Follows to the best of his abilities the principles of maintaining good health and nature.
-Is familiar with the environment and daily operations, can operate in familiar situations, refrains from known hazards and seeks help if necessary; Has the following elementary skills: observing, listening; Understands adjusted speech aimed at him and/or alternative means of expression; Can clearly express his wishes/needs in an acquired language and/or by alternative means of expression; Is able to complete to the best of his abilities reading, writing and calculation tasks; Understands the necessity of working, has basic skills, is able to submit to work discipline during work hours; Works to the best of his abilities, is ready for continuing education; The owner of EstQF level 1 occupational qualification: Owns basic work knowledge; Performs uncomplicated routine tasks observing set procedures and detailed guidelines; Uses appropriate tools; Works in a limited situation under a direct guidance; Is responsible for the performance of the duties.
+EstQF level EstQF level description General education framework VET framework Higher education framework Occupational qualifications framework Level 1 The owner of EstQF level 1 qualification: Has basic general knowledge; Has basic skills required to carry out simple tasks; Works or studies under direct supervision in a structured content.
+The graduate of study programme for students with moderate and severe learning disabilities: Characterises and compares objects/regions using different sources of information, gives examples of links between natural elements, between environment and human activities, provides information to fellow students; Distinguishes and names human organs based on a model/drawing and describes their functions; Knows and values the principles of a healthy lifestyle; Demonstrates basic first aid techniques in a learning situation; Describes and explains characteristics of learned phenomena and gives examples of their occurrence in everyday life; Describes the operation principles of simple household equipment, safely handles everyday household instrumentation; Gives examples of the usage of learned substances/materials in everyday life, understands the dangers of known chemicals and follows necessary safety requirements; Gives examples of the usage of electrical appliances in daily life, The owner of EstQF level 1 occupational qualification: Owns basic work knowledge; Performs uncomplicated routine tasks observing set procedures and detailed guidelines; Uses appropriate tools; Works in a limited situation under a direct guidance; Is responsible for the performance of the duties.